This workshop was presented on

-This workshop is full.
-If you’d like to be added to a waitlist for the next time this workshop will be offered, please contact CalTrin.
+Training materials & resources for this workshop, including the recording, are only available to participants.
+If you have questions about this workshop or you’d like to be added to a waitlist for the next time it will be offered, please contact CalTrin.

 This highly interactive workshop will help leaders create a culture of personal and group accountability in the workplace.
 Participants will learn strategies and frameworks for increasing individual ownership and assess the level of accountability within their current team.
 This workshop is not centered on how to deliver disciplinary conversations for poor performance; however, we will have the opportunity to briefly address effective methods for tracking and assessing staff performance.

 - Use accountability workshop tools to distinguish how tasks are prioritized to meet group, team, or department goals

 - Increase personal and group accountability for obligations and people by applying the principles of the Accountability Culture Model (ACM)

 - Assess current team accountability and address areas of deficit

 Who should attend: Staff in leadership roles and/or emerging leaders in family resource center (FRCs), child abuse prevention councils (CAPCs), community-based organizations, and other child- and family-serving systems

 IMPORTANT TRAINING INFORMATION:

 - This is an interactive training.
 Please be prepared to participate in activities such as group discussion, break out rooms, and/or demonstration.
 Your training experience will be best with the use of a web cam, audio, and a training environment conducive to active participation.

 - This is a small-group training.
 Spaces are limited space and there may be a waiting list.
 Preference will be given to applicants from California.
 All applicants will be contacted by the week of September 25, 2023.